Battery capacity decreases with usage. The Battery Health feature helps you visualize and track it.

 Changing the original capacity

-For example, if you have a new car and your battery capacity is reading well above or below the fleet, it's indicative that Tesla has changed the manufacturing process for your configuration and that your battery has a different capacity.
+If you have a new vehicle and your battery capacity is reading well above or below the fleet, it's indicative that Tesla has changed the manufacturing process for your configuration and that your battery has a different capacity.
 You can find the correct value by changing the capacity until your measurements line up with the fleet average.

 You can change the original capacity by pressing the number on the gauge and battery health will automatically recalculate.